 No. Procedures Time to Complete Associated Costs 1 Submit the memorandum and articles of association online and obtain a temporary tax identification number (TIN) Agency : Central Trade Registry System (MERSIS) Company registrations shall be carried out through MERSIS, the Central Trade Registry System.
 The business founders must submit their memorandum and articles of incorporation online through the MERSIS system, which will generate a temporary tax identification number (TIN) for the company.
-Less than one day (online procedure) no charge 2 Apply for registration at the Trade Registry Office Agency : Trade Registry Office (Ticaret Sicil Müdürlüğü) Registration must be applied for at the Trade Registry Office.
-The following documents are required to apply for company registration: Petition requesting registration.
-3 copies of an incorporation notification form (kurulus bildirim formu).
-2 copies of the articles of association plus 1 original version.
-Proof of the payment made to the Competition Authority (0.04% of the company's share capital).
-An undertaking (taahhutname) signed by the authorized company representatives.
-Signature declaration of the directors.
-For each person authorized to represent the founders of the limited liability company, 2 copies of the ariginature declarations.
-Chamber of Commerce registration form.
-1 passport-sized photo of each founder.
-Acceptance declaration of the managers who are not shareholders (1 notarized copy).
-At the moment of incorporation, the business founders will obtain the certification of the legal books at the Trade Registry Office will notify the relevant Tax Office and the Social Security Institution ex-officio regarding the incorporation of the company.
+Less than one day (online procedure) no charge 2 Apply for registration at the Trade Registry Office Agency: Trade Registry Office (Ticaret Sicil Müdürlüğü) Registration must be applied for at the Trade Registry Office.
+The following documents are required to apply for company registration: - Petition requesting registration. - 3 copies of an incorporation notification form (kurulus bildirim formu). - 2 copies of the articles of association plus 1 original version. - Proof of the payment made to the Competition Authority (0.04% of the company's share capital). - An undertaking (taalhutname) signed by the authorized company representatives.
+Signature declarations of the directors. - For each person authorized to represent the founders of the limited liability company, 2 copies of the signature declarations. - Chamber of Commerce registration form. - 1 passport-sized photo of each founder. - Acceptance declaration of the managers who are not shareholders (1 notarized copy).
+At the moment of incorporation, the business founders will obtain the certification of the legal books at the Trade Registry Office.
+Following the registration, the Trade Registry Office will notify the relevant Tax Office and the Social Security Institution ex-officio regarding the incorporation of the company.
 The Trade Registry Office will also arrange for an announcement in the Trade Registry Gazette within approximately 10 days as of the date of company registration.
 A tax registration certificate must then be obtained from the local Tax Office.
-According to the official fees of 2018 published in the Official Gazette No. 30,285 on December 29, 2017, the fees applicable upon the incorporation of a limited liability company are set as of January 1, 2018 as follows: Registration fee for a limited liability company: TL 1,729.20 Publication of articles of association: TL 0.35 per word (for 750 words usually) Start-up notice: TL 80 Trade Registry Gazette fee: TL 3 Registration fee for manager's 2 days see procedure details

-Agency : Trade Registry Office (Ticaret Sicil Müdürlüğü)

-Registration fees must be paid at a cashier located at the Trade Registry Office.
+According to the official fees of 2019 publi 2 days see procedure details 3 Pay the registration fees Agency : Trade Registry Office (Ticaret Sicil Müdürlüğü) Registration fees must be paid at a cashier located at the Trade Registry Office.
+1 day no charge

-4 Obtain an authorized signatory list of managers
+➡ 4Obtain an authorized signatory list of managers

-Agency : Notary

-After incorporation, the company's managers or their representatives must visit a notary to obtain an "Authorized Signatory List of Managers" (imza sirküleri).
+Agency : Notary After incorporation, the company's managers or their representatives must visit a notary to obtain an "Authorized Signatory List of Managers" (imza sirküleri).
 This document is needed when a firm engages in business with third parties such as firms or banks.
 It is also required to obtain a Working Place and Operations Permit from the Municipality.

 The authorization of signature declarations can be obtained at Trade Registry Office.
 This authorization says that "this person will be using his below inscribed signature in representing the relevant company".
 That is not the case for the "Authorized Signatory List of Managers", which sets out the monetary limits, if any, as well as a description of the relevant persons' authorities to bind and represent the company, along with their signature samples.

-1 day (simultaneous TL 120 with previous procedure)
+previous procedure)